rlf-arlut/tmrg/doc/source/triplication.rst

      net : do_not_triplicate
      tmr_error : true

-There should be one section per module, each property/value pair sets a constraint.
-To load a configuration file, you have to specify its name as a command line argument:
+There should be one section per module, each property/value pair sets a constrain.
+To load the configuration file, you have to specify its name as command line arguments:

 .. code-block:: bash

     $ tmrg -c config.cfg [other_options]
     $ tmrg --config config.cfg [other_options]

 Applying constraints is also possible via command line arguments.
-This approach is net very effective for constraining the whole project, but may be really handy in the initial phase.
-A possible constraints are shown below:
+This approach is not very effective for constraining the whole project, but may be really handy in the initial phase.
+A possible constrains are shown below:

 .. code-block:: bash